thriveweb/glass/content/info-page/faqs.md

   Yes absolutely it can sometimes be a harsh industry to deal with.
 Other people are chosen over you and you have to be able to accept that the client was just looking for someone different.
-And to not take it to heart and feel like it is because you just aren't good enough!
+And to not take it to heart and feel like it is because you just aren't good enough.

   **Do I need to be available and professional?**